akbinod/akbinod.Tuner/README.md

 ```

-Your (unchanged) invocation from '__main__' now shows `TunerUI` with a slider ranging from 0 to 42.
+Your (unchanged) invocation from '__main__' now shows <code>TunerUI</code> with a slider ranging from 0 to 42.
 It calls 'find_circles()' with a new value for 'radius' each time you move the slider.
 And *that*'s pretty much all you need, to launch a tuning UX with:
 <ul>
 <li>grid searching through args,</li>
 <li>tagging of args,</li>